makersacademy/takeaway-challenge/README.md

 2.2.3 :007 >
 ```

-To place an order, use the `.checkout` command then confirm the order by entering the total number of dishes ordered using the `.confirm_order` command.
+To place an order, use the `.checkout` command.
+Then confirm the order by entering the total number of dishes ordered using the `.confirm_order` command.

 ```
 2.2.3 :007 > takeaway.checkout